January 27th at 12pm Hayes Hall CHP Room 001

 - Hep B: $70/ea or $200/Series

-- Flu Shot: Varies
+- Flu Shot: Varies per year

 - Blood Pressure Monitoring: Self-monitoring blood pressure machine located in Hayes Hall First Floor Lobby